Who Were Robert Hawkins’ Victims? Why Did He Kill People? How Did He Die?

 Image Credit: Omaha World Herald

 Investigation Discovery’s ‘Evil Lives Here: Something Is Different About Robbie’ covers one of the deadliest incidents of a mass shooting in Nebraska when a teen opened fire in front of a Von Maur department store in Omaha in December 2007.
 The mass shooter had a long history of mental illness which allegedly played a role in his resorting to such carnage, triggered by a couple of recent events.
 If you are interested to know about the victims of Robert as well as how he took his life, we’ve your back.
-Let’s just begin then.

-Who Were Robert Hawkins’ Victims?
+Robert Hawkins’ Victims

 Gary Joy, 56, was an amateur writer who loved penning stories and poems at his leisure.
 He was a devoted son to his 91-year-old mother, Inez Joy, and had died even before he could be rushed to the hospital.
 John McDonald, 65, from Council Bluffs, Iowa, was a music buff, strummed on his guitar, and excelled at playing bridge.
 He, along with his wife, Kathy McDonald, was getting Christmas gifts packed at the Von Maur department store when the shooting happened.
 They tried to hide behind a chair, but he got shot and died on the spot.

 Gary Scharf, 48, from Lincoln, was referred to as “Dudley-do-right” by his former wife, Kim Scharf, for his unflinching loyalty and honorable nature.
-He was returning home from a business trip and had stooped at the Von Maur store when he got shot.
+He was returning home from a business trip and had stopped at the Von Maur store when he got shot.
 Angie Schuster, 36, had been employed in the girls’ department at Von Maur for over a decade and was at the time a manager.
-The store was near the 3rd-floor elevator and the police and family members theorized that she might have been one of the first people to get shot.
+The store was near the 3rd-floor elevator, and the police and family members theorized that she might have been one of the first people to get shot.

 Dianne Trent, 53, was a store manager and her neighbor described her as a very sweet and incredible person.
 She loved to tend to her flowers after returning home from work but was an unfortunate victim of the mass shooting.
 Maggie Webb, 24, who was recently transferred to the Von Maur store in Omaha from Chicago, was the youngest victim of the shooting.
 She grew up in Illinois and had a degree in business administration.